Mortara case: Instigation

 In October 1857, the inquisitor of Bologna, the Dominican friar Pier Gaetano Feletti, learned of rumours that a secret baptism had been administered to one of the city's Jewish children by a Catholic servant.
 If true, it would make the child a Catholic in the eyes of the Church, a fact with secular as well as spiritual ramifications, since the stance of the Church was that children who it considered to be Christian could not be raised by non-Christians, and should be removed from their parents in such circumstances.
 Cases like that were not uncommon in 19th-century Italy, and often revolved around the baptism of a Jewish child by a Christian servant.
 The official Church position was that Catholics should not baptise Jewish children without the parents' consent, except if a child was on the brink of death.
 In those cases, the Church considered the customary deferment to parental authority was outweighed by the importance of allowing the child's soul to be saved and go to Heaven, and permitted baptism without the parents' assent.
-Many Jewish families feared clandestine baptisms by their Christian maids and, to counter this perceived threat, some households required Christians leaving their employment to sign notarised statements confirming that they had never baptised any of the children.
+Many Jewish families feared clandestine baptisms by their Christian maids and, to counter this threat, some households required Christians leaving their employment to sign notarised statements confirming that they had never baptised any of the children.